php-ru/symfony-docs-ru/components/process.rst

     .. versionadded:: 3.1

-        The ability to pass a callback to these methods when output is disabled was added in Symfony 3.1.
+        The ability to pass a callback to these methods when output is disabled was introduced in Symfony 3.1.

 Finding the Executable PHP Binary
 ---------------------------------